Colosseum

 1. Arrive early to allow for security screening.

-2. Scan your timed-entry ticket.
+2. Scan your timed-admission confirmation.

 3. Enter the Colosseum at your assigned time.